 The study's authors learned this while observing packs of wild dogs in the Okavango Delta.
 They were trying to figure out how African wild dogs — an endangered species also known as painted wolves — collectively decide when to go on a hunt.

 African wild dogs get lots of rest, which is common for carnivores.
-But when they eventually stir from their rest periods, they often launch into "high-energy greeting ceremonies" known as social rallies, the researchers write in their study.
-These rallies are sometimes followed by group action like going out on a hunt, but not always.
+But when they eventually stir from their rest periods, they often launch into "high-energy greeting ceremonies" known as social rallies, the researchers write in their study, published in the Proceedings of the Royal Society B. These rallies are sometimes followed by group action like going out on a hunt, but not always.

 "I wanted to better understand this collective behavior, and noticed the dogs were sneezing while preparing to go," says study co-author Neil Jordan, a research fellow at the University of New South Wales, in a statement about the study.